 Deleting yourself from the internet manually is possible, but for a more effective and comprehensive solution, turning to a data removal service is the way to go.

 The first steps: Setting up and using Incogni

 With Incogni, you only provide the minimum information needed to search for your records with data broker companies.
 Initially, you’ll need to share your:

 - Zip code

-Getting started just takes a couple of moments.
-Go to Incogni.com and click either the Sign up or Get started button.
-You’ll see the Sign up to get started screen.
+To start, go to Incogni.com and click the Sign up button.
+You’ll see the Create an account screen.

 Click Continue to open the Personal Information screen.